amirelion/inno-tools/DEPLOYMENT.md

 ## Deployment Steps

-### 1. Push your code to GitHub
+### 1. Prepare Your Repository

-Make sure your code is in a GitHub repository.
+Make sure your repository has the correct structure.
+The client directory should NOT contain a separate `.git` directory (run `rm -rf client/.git` if needed).

 ### 2. Connect Vercel to your GitHub repository